10 Top Ski Resorts in Washington State, 2024/25

 The resort is located only two hours from Seattle and Bellevue, and visitors should expect chairlift lines on the weekends.
 But as the largest ski resort in the state of Washington, there is plenty of mountain to explore once you've made it to the top.
 The resort encompasses over 2,600 acres, with 2,300 acres accessible by one of eleven lifts.

-Alongside a new logo and user-friendly website, Crystal Mountain recently acquired new terrain and snowmaking equipment.
-Beginner visitors can also take advantage of the new Terrain Based Learning at the resort.
-And snowshoe enthusiasts have six new snowshoe trails to explore in the Bullion Basin Area.
-The resort also added new gondola cabins to their Mt.
-Rainier Gondola.
+Beginner visitors can take advantage of the new Terrain Based Learning at the resort.
+If skiing isn't your thing, snowshoe enthusiasts have extensive snowshoe trails to explore in the Bullion Basin Area.

 Lodging: